 Folder/Structure Description <root></root> This folder contains the readme.txt file (manual), which includes an introduction, change history, any special installation instructions, and any known issues/limitations.
 NOTE: This file includes a description of the current KAAJEE software version numbering scheme.
-In the future, a separate authoritative source will be created for determining future version numbering schemes for all HealtheVet-VistA software file and folder names. \dd_examples This folder contains the sample application deployment descriptor files (developer-related software): application.xml REF: For an example of this file, please refer to Appendix A-Sample Deployment Descriptors in this manual. kaajeeConfig.xml REF: For an example of this file, please refer to Chapter 6, "KAAJEE Configuration File," in this manual. kaajeeConfig.xsd role_mapping_worksheet.xls
+In the future, a separate authoritative source will be created for determining future version numbering schemes for all HealtheVet-VistA software file and folder names. \dd_examples This folder contains the sample application deployment descriptor files (developer-related software): application.xml REF: For an example of this file, please refer to Appendix A-Sample Deployment Descriptors in this manual. kaajeeConfig.xml REF: For an example of this file, please refer to Chapter 6, "KAAJEE Configuration File," in this manual. kaajeeConfig.xsd role_mapping_worksheet.xls REF: For an example of this worksheet, please refer to Appendix B-Mapping WebLogic Group Names with J2EE Security Role Names in this manual. • web.xml REF: For an example of this file, please refer to Appendix A-Sample Deployment Descriptors in this manual. weblogic.xml REF: For an example of this file, please refer to Appendix A-Sample Deployment Descriptors in this manual. \doc This folder contains the KAAJEE documentation (readme.txt file). \jars This folder contains the KAAJEE jar files (developer-related

-Folder/Structure Description REF: For an example of this worksheet, please refer to Appendix B-Mapping WebLogic Group Names with J2EE Security Role Names in this manual. web.xml REF: For an example of this file, please refer to Appendix A-Sample Deployment Descriptors in this manual. weblogic.xml REF: For an example of this file, please refer to Appendix A-Sample Deployment Descriptors in this manual. \doc This folder contains the KAAJEE documentation (readme.txt file). \jars This folder contains the KAAJEE jar files (developer-related software). \jars\jsp\login This folder contains the complete set of KAAJEE Web forms for J2EE Form-based Authentication to prompt the user for their Access and Verify codes and enforce other rules related to Kernel Signon Security (e.g., Login and Login Error Web pages).
-These forms should be included in the application's Web root, as "/login" (developer-related software). \javadoc\javadoc\gov\va\med\ authentication\kernel This folder contains the KAAJEE API documentation (manual) for the server-side Java source code (HTML format).
-This folder contains the class-use subfolder that describes the KAAJEE and login classes, inner classes, interfaces, constructors, methods, fields, etc. REF: For more information, please review the help-doc.html file located in the\javadoc folder. \samples This folder contains the KAAJEE Sample Web Application ear and exploded ear files.
+Folder/Structure Description software). \jars\jsp\login This folder contains the complete set of KAAJEE Classic Web forms for J2EE Form-based Authentication to prompt the user for their Access and Verify codes and enforce other rules related to Kernel Signon Security (e.g., Login and Login Error Web pages).
+These forms should be included in the application's Web root, as "/login" (developer-related software). \javadoc\javadoc\gov\va\med\ authentication\kernel This folder contains the KAAJEE Classic API documentation (manual) for the server-side Java source code (HTML format).
+This folder contains the class-use subfolder that describes the KAAJEE and login classes, inner classes, interfaces, constructors, methods, fields, etc. REF: For more information, please review the help-doc.html file located in the yavadoc folder. \samples This folder contains the KAAJEE Sample Web Application ear and exploded ear files.
 It also includes the MD5 file for software version validation purposes.
-In addition, there is shortcuts subfile containing sample shortcut URLs.It contains the dependency libraries as well - esapi-2.1.0.jar (along with ESAPI.properties and validation.properties) as well as log4j-api-2.10.0.jar and log4j-core-2.10.0.jar, the "bridge library" - log4j-1.2-api-2.10.0.jar /src This folder contains the KAAJEE source code (i.e., application server software).
+In addition, there is shortcuts subfile containing sample shortcut URLs.
+It contains the dependency libraries as well -log4j-api-2.14.1.jar and log4j-core-2.14.1.jar \src This folder contains the KAAJEE Classic source code (i.e., application server software).